Białystok: Partition era and industrial growth

 Białystok received city rights the latest from all of Podlasie's cities, but at the end of the 19th century it outgrown all the surrounding cities.
 The rapid development in the 19th century is related to two historical events: the creation of a customs border between the Russian Empire and the Congress Kingdom of Poland, and the opening in 1862 of the Warsaw Saint Petersburg railway line, connecting Białystok with Warsaw, Grodno, Vilnius and Saint Petersburg.
 Very convenient communication conditions influenced the development and concentration of Białystok's production plants at that time.
 Along with the administrative function, Białystok received many economic institutions.
 In the second half of the 19th century, Białystok grew into a significant center of the textile industry, the largest after Łódź in then-partitioned Poland.
 Białystok was the largest industrial center between Warsaw and Łódź in the west, Saint Petersburg in the north and Moscow in the east, and was nicknamed "Manchester of the North".
 After the failed November and January uprisings, Russification policies and anti-Polish repressions intensified, and after 1870 a ban on the use of Polish in public places was introduced.
 In 1912, a Tsarist prison was built, which also served as a transit prison for Poles deported to Siberia.

-At the end of the nineteenth century, as a result of the influx due to Russian discriminatory regulations, the majority of the city's population was Jewish.
+At the end of the nineteenth century, due to Russian discriminatory regulations, the majority of the city's population was Jewish.
 According to Russian census of 1897, out of the total population of 66,000, Jews constituted 41,900 (so around 63% percent).
 This heritage can be seen on the Jewish Heritage Trail in Białystok.
 The Białystok pogrom occurred between 14 and 16 June 1906 with some 81 to 88 Jews killed by the Russians, and about 80 wounded.

 The first anarchist groups to attract a significant following of Russian workers or peasants were the anarcho-communist Chernoe-Znamia groups, founded in Białystok in 1903.

 During World War I the Bialystok-Grodno District was the administrative division of German-controlled territory of Ober-Ost.
 It comprised the city, as the capital, and the surrounding Podlaskie region, roughly corresponding to the territory of the earlier Belostok Oblast.